Legislative session

-A legislative session is the period of time in which a legislature, in both parliamentary and presidential systems, is convened for purpose of lawmaking, usually being one of two or more smaller divisions of the entire time between two elections.
+A legislative session is the period of time in which a legislature, in both parliamentary and presidential systems, is convened for the purpose of lawmaking, usually being one of two or more smaller divisions of the entire time between two elections.
 A session may last for the full term of the legislature or the term may consist of a number of sessions.
 These may be of fixed duration, such as a year, or may be determined by the party in power.
 In some countries, a session of the legislature is brought to an end by an official act of prorogation, in others by a motion to adjourn sine die.
-In either event, the close of a session generally brings an end to all unpassed bills in the legislature, which would have to be introduced anew to continue debate in the following session.
+In some legislatures, the close of a session brings an end to all unpassed bills in the legislature, which would have to be introduced anew to continue debate in the following session.

+Types

+There are generally three types of legislative session: ordinary, extraordinary, and by-right.

+Ordinary sessions

+Ordinary sessions are convened without being summoned for a specific purpose, and take place purely because of a constitutionally-established schedule, which varies between countries.
+The period between two ordinary sessions is called a "legislative recess."

+There can be one, two, or (rarely) three ordinary sessions each year.

+For example, since 1995, the French Parliament has met in a single ordinary session, which begins on the first working day of October and ends on the last working day of June, while the Assembly of the Republic of Portugal sits from September 15 to June 15 (subject to prorogation by a two-thirds majority of members present).

+The Cortes Generales of the Kingdom of Spain have two ordinary sessions during the year: from September to December, then from February to June.
+The Scottish Parliament holds two sessions, from early January to late June and from early September to mid December, with two-week intra-session recesses in April and October.